coherent-research/dcs-documentation/DCSUserGuide.md

 Name |  Description | Values
 -----|--------------|-------
 GDCount | The number of times a Global Disable message is sent out on a multidrop connection (a connection is assumed to be multidrop if a Device Id is defined for the meter).
 If this setting is not defined the Global Disable message will be sent once.
-It is only recommened to set this to a higher value if it is not possible to reliably get a response to a Specific Enable message on a particular chain. | An integer between 1 and 5.
+It is only recommended to set this to a higher value if it is not possible to reliably get a response to a Specific Enable message on a particular chain. | An integer between 1 and 5.
 The default value is 1
 Pwdn | Level n password for the meter. | An integer corresponding to the level n password where n is 0..4 KeyRef | The Key Reference for password encryption. | A four digit integer corresponding to the key reference to the High Key LowKey | The Low Key for password encryption. | Up to an 8 digit integer corresponding to the Low key